 “We hope that it will emphasise that what we do is much needed in the community.
 It is very important work.

 “I work with dementia patients at hospital, and the voluntary work we do hopefully prevents people from becoming my patients, because the more emotional and mental stimulus they get, the better.”

 The couple, who live in Aylestone Lane, were nominated by Eyres Monsell ward councillor Virginia Cleaver.

 She said: “I am thoroughly delighted for both Peter and Janet.
 The warmth, and friendly, supportive nature of this couple is extraordinary.”

 Fellow ward councillor Elaine Pantling added: “They are much-loved members of the community, and are worthy recipients of this award.”

-Other nominees for the award included long-serving NHS occupational therapist Andrew Gardiner, for his community and voluntary work; landlord and landlady of the Black Horse Pub in Aylestone, Alan and Sarah Merryweather, who have transformed the declining pub and made it central to their community; Peter Smith from Voluntary Action Leicester for his work to help people from diverse cultural backgrounds, ex-prisoners and people with mental health problems to find work; and couple Lesley Hammond and Rick Whiting, who open their Stoneygate home to visitors as part of the annual Art House event, and raise money for local charities from refreshments and hosting live entertainment.
+Other nominees for the award included long-serving NHS occupational therapist Andrew Gardiner, for his community and voluntary work; landlord and landlady of the Black Horse Pub in Aylestone, Alan and Sarah Merryweather, who have transformed the declining pub and made it central to their community; Peter Smith for his work to help people from diverse cultural backgrounds, ex-prisoners and people with mental health problems to find work; and couple Lesley Hammond and Rick Whiting, who open their Stoneygate home to visitors as part of the annual Art House event, and raise money for local charities from refreshments and hosting live entertainment.